-Bring out your sweaters and stock up on active-packed skincare, because autumn marks the arrival of cooler weather.
+Bring out your sweaters and stock up on active-packed skincare, because the arrival of cooler months often means harsher conditions for our skin.
 Just as you layer your cold-weather clothes when the temperature drops, you should take a similar approach to your beauty routine.
 “During [the cooler months], you really want to feed and nourish the skin,” says endota Wellness College CEO, Helen Robb-Lacey.
 “I suggest the first thing we do in [during this time of year] when it comes to skincare is layering, [because] layering of active ingredients over a period of time really helps to repair the skin,” she explains.
 It might mean adding an extra step or two to your regular regimen but, come spring, you’ll thank us.

 The good oil

 Face oil is a game-changer for all skin types (yes, even oily complexions) to balance and nourish.
 Our Vitamin Treatment Oil, rich in argan, rosehip and avocado oils, is an ideal addition to your autumn routine.
 “We use this throughout all of our treatments at endota spa to massage with,” Helen reveals.
 “We do so because it leaves such a gorgeous glow to the skin.”
 At home, she recommends massaging a few drops into the skin every night after cleansing and toning.
 “When you massage the skin, you cause the rise of blood to the surface [layers] and that feeds the cells and gives that nice glow,” she explains.
 Level up with this mini facial tip: “Apply [the oil] and massage for five to 10 minutes to your face, décolletage and neck, then apply your mask.
 Wash it all off and apply your serums and night cream and you’ll look like you’ve just been to the spa.”

 Our Vitamin Treatment Oil, rich in argan, rosehip and avocado oils, is an ideal addition to your winter routine.